I Miss Someone I Used To Date: Six Ways To Mend A Relationship

 Consider spending time apart

 As unbelievable as it may seem, sometimes spending time apart from someone you miss can help you both determine whether you wish to mend the relationship.
 Absence does make the heart grow fonder sometimes.
 Spending some time apart from someone can also help you grow as an individual and learn more about who you are.
-If you both agree upon working to restore the relationship, you can be better versions of yourself; in turn, this may increase the likelihood of a more successful relationship.
+If you both agree to work to restore the relationship, you can be better versions of yourself; in turn, this may increase the likelihood of a more successful relationship.

 Avoid venting on social media